 Need Arizona divorce representation in dissolving your same sex marriage?
 A divorce attorney with Stewart Law Group can help.
 Although there may be ancillary family law issues to resolve as discussed below, availability of divorce presumes the parties have a valid marriage.
 Having established Arizona’s jurisdiction over parties and subject matter in the petition for dissolution of marriage, a married individual has the right to obtain a divorce.
 Take a closer look.

 We understand your desire for answers and information.
 It’s perfectly natural to have concerns about the divorce process in Arizona.
-In terms of each party’s marital and parental rights, the Superior Court proceedings and the emotional aspects of family law cases, there is nothing different about same sex divorce.
+In terms of each party’s marital and parental rights, the Superior Court proceedings and the emotional aspects of family law cases, there is nothing different about same-sex or gay divorce.
 All divorcing spouses may experience legal complications.
-But there is no separate path through the courts; and no special proofs required to show a same sex marriage is legitimate.
+But there is no separate path through the courts, and no special proofs required to show a same-sex marriage is legitimate.

-That is not to say, however, that same sex spouses will never experience obstacles.
-We strongly recommend obtaining legal representation before negotiating or mediating a divorce separation agreement with terms dictating division of assets, provision of spousal maintenance, child custody and additional child support, along with other important family matters.
+That is not to say, however, that same-sex spouses will never experience obstacles.
+We strongly recommend obtaining an experienced LGBTQ divorce lawyer near you for legal representation before negotiating or mediating a divorce separation agreement with terms dictating division of assets, provision of spousal maintenance, child custody, and additional child support, along with other important family matters.

-Collaborative divorce mediation is another option for same sex spouses.
+Collaborative divorce mediation is another option for same-sex spouses looking to separate or get divorced.
 Especially those who strongly desire to keep their personal lives as private as possible.
 Without having to air any dirty laundry in the courtroom.
+Contact a Phoenix divorce lawyer today to navigate your best legal options.

 We know it’s not always possible for couples to attend counseling together.
 We know spouses do not always reconcile their differences.
 Having said that, we do hope spouses will consider meeting with their spiritual advisor or attending a few sessions with a professional counselor.
 It has been our experience that both marriage counseling and divorce counseling are almost always beneficial for the relationship (especially if there are children) and for the spouses as individuals looking to start a new life.
 That holds true even when divorce is unavoidable.